Home > blog > Foreign Currency Exchange > Risks of starting a business: 10 common pitfalls + practical fixes

 Cash flow management is an especially acute risk when starting a new small business.
 Recent data shows that poor cash flow renders as much as 82% of new small businesses unsustainable within their first five years.

-Failure to properly manage cash flow is caused by two main factors: failing to raise cash when businesses need it (either from debt/equity financing or improving sales revenues) or failing to cut excess expenditure.
+- Failing to raise cash when businesses need it (either from debt/equity financing or improving sales revenues) or

 2. Finding your niche and marketing your value

-A second risk of starting a new small business is in meeting the demands of the market - specifically finding their niche and demonstrating their value.
-Failing to find a successful niche was ranked the second most common reason for startup failure in a recent analysis by CB insights.
+A second risk of starting a new small business is in meeting the demands of the market, specifically finding its niche and demonstrating its value.
+Failing to find a successful niche was a common reason for startup failure in a recent analysis by Investopedia.

 3. Ineffective sales funnel

 Even once you’ve captured your customers’ attention and they’ve understood your value, you need to ensure you’re constantly generating sales.
 Otherwise, new small businesses risk becoming complacent.
-If you find that your conversation rate is low, you’re not alone: the average cart abandonment rate according to SaleCycle data is over 80%.
+If you find that your conversion rate is low, you’re not alone: the average cart abandonment rate according to Statista data is over 70%.

 Unfortunately, e-commerce businesses don’t have the benefit of well-trained sales staff that can tailor sales strategies to each new customer.
 Instead, e-commerce businesses have to rely on content marketing strategies and website design to entice customers into purchasing.